smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v4.7/index.md

 ##### Configurations

-The default configurations should work for most app developers and is simple to get up and and running.
+The default configurations should work for most app developers and is simple to get up and running.
 However, it is easy to perform deeper configurations to the lock screen for your app.
 Below are the options that are available to customize your lock screen which builds on top of the logic already implemented in the `LockScreenManager`.

 There is a setter in the `SdlManager.Builder` that allows you to set a `LockScreenConfig` by calling `builder.setLockScreenConfig(lockScreenConfig)`.
 The following options are available to be configured with the`LockScreenConfig`.